suzukiplan/vgsasm/README.md

 - Some undocumented instructions are in a slightly special format.
 - All instructions are described in [./test/all.asm](./test/all.asm).

-## WIP: Instructions Specialized for VSS-Zero
+## Instructions Specialized for VSS-Zero

 ### MUL - Multiplication